He last played in Ashes 2025 Sydney Test.

 “You should see the state of the cricket ball,” wrote Ben Stokes on his official Instagram story.

 The image showed bruising around his eye, cuts on his face, and a nasal plug.
 This post quickly caught the attention of fans and former players, raising concerns about his health.
-His caption suggests he was struck by the ball.
-However, how it happened can’t be confirmed yet.
+He was struck on the face by a Durham bowler during a training session which caused significant facial injuries, including a badly broken cheekbone.

-This injury comes after his last competitive game during the Ashes 2025 in Australia, a series England lost 1–3, despite Stokes showing glimpses of brilliance, particularly with the ball.
+This injury happened after his last competitive outing in the Sydney Test during the Ashes 2025 in Australia, a series England lost 1–4, despite Stokes showing glimpses of brilliance, particularly with the ball.

 ALSO READ: